magit/ghub/README.md

 Usage examples
 --------------

-* Get details about a repository:
+* Getting details about a repository:

   ```lisp
   (ghub-get "/repos/tarsius/ghub")
   ```

-* List names of all repositories of a user:
+* Listing names of all repositories of a user:

   ```lisp
   (--keep (cdr (assq 'name it))